 Certified Professional Biosafety Compliance Administrator (CPBCA) Exam Application Form

-The initial round of testing will occur in April 18, 19 and 20th, 2023 , which will provide certification candidates sufficient time to prepare for the exam.
+The fall round of testing will occur in October of 2023 , which will provide certification candidates sufficient time to prepare for the exam.
 If you are considering sitting for the exam this year, please find below a list of the primary resources.

 STUDY RESOURCES: